splunk/addonfactory-ucc-generator/README.md

     **No other fields apart from above mentioned fields are allowed as of now.**

 Once user create/changes globalconfig.json as per above guidance.
-A build needs to be created which will be having support for oauth.
+Generate a build after adjusting globalconfig.json following instructions above.

-### Show error message and Highlighting fields with Red border
+### Display error messages and highlighted fields with red borders

 In UCC if you are doing some custom validation and want to provide custom error message then you can use this method if you are in hook.
 `this.util.displayErrorMsg(validate_message);`
 where, validate_message is the message you want to display.
 You can also add red border to the input field by adding the CSS class as below:
 ```$(`[data-name="name"]`).find("input").addClass("validation-error");```

-### Adding tooltip on hover
+### Add tooltip on hover
-If you want to add a tooltip help for any field that can be added by adding tooltip parameter in entity as show below:
+To add a tooltip to any field, populate the parameter "tooltip" as shown below
 ```
 {
     "type":"text",